-- 43. From the half net assets calculation crop and soil rates have been worked out for each class of soil in each circle.
-These will be considered hereafter when dealing with the revenue rates proposed for application. - 44.
-The cash rents obtaining are discussed in paragraph 99.
-As already mentioned, the area held under true cash rents is so small that little consideration can be given to these as standards by which to judge of the fairness of the revenue rates proposed.
+43. From the half net assets calculation crop and soil rates have been Crop and soil rates.
+Crop and soil rates. will be considered hereafter when dealing with the revenue rates proposed for application.

+44. The cash rents obtaining are discussed in paragraph 99.
+As already Cash rents. mentioned, the area hold under true cash rents is so small that little consideration can be given to these as standards by which to judge of the fairness of the revenue rates proposed.